 Prostate artery embolization is a fairly safe procedure, but as with any medical procedure there are some risks and complications that can arise.
 There may occasionally be a small bruise, called a haematoma, at the site of the needle puncture into the artery and this is quite normal.
-Most patients feel some pain afterwards; this is usually mild and controllable by painkillers.
+Most patients feel some pain afterwards; This is usually mild and controllable by painkillers.
 Non-targetedembolization with partial damage to the bladder and rectum has been seen very rarely.
 All mentioned risks will be discussed at the time of your consent for treatment.

 WHAT ARE THE RESULTS WITH PAE?

 Improvement in symptoms after PAE is seen in 70% with a decrease in the prostate volume and increase in the flow of urine.
-In 10% of cases, there is difficulty in finding the small or tortuous prostatic arteries which may lead to technical failure.
+In 10% of technical cases, there is difficulty in finding the small or tortuous prostatic arteries which may lead to failure.
 In these cases, Traditional TURP surgery may be offered.